zesterer/chumsky/tutorial.md

 Here ends our exploration into Chumsky's API.
 We only scratched the surface of what Chumsky can do, but now you'll need to rely on the examples in the repository and the API doc examples for further help.
-Nonetheless, I hope it was an interesting foray into the use of parser combinators for the development of parser.
+Nonetheless, I hope it was an interesting foray into the use of parser combinators for the development of parsers.

 If nothing else, you've now got a neat little calculator language to play with.